DD737-Productions/Tutorials/README.md

 # Generics Tutorial
-In this tutorial you will learn how to write you own System.Collections.Generic.Queue!
+In this tutorial you will learn how to write your own System.Collections.Generic.Queue!